Custom Truck One Source Renovation

 AOG President Allan Bush says the remains of the old steel mill building looked like an industrial dinosaur.

 “There were no walls and no floor slab.
 The place was pretty much owned by birds and raccoons.”

 “This was no ordinary industrial structure.
 It’s about fifty feet tall,” says Huber.
 “When you’re going to be lifting, moving and installing huge industrial truck components, you can easily see the potential.”

 A.L.
 Huber partnered with AOG to investigate the ground and make recommendations for a new floor slab, new foundations for each of the building’s three additions, and support for surrounding parking pavements.
 AOG also conducted special inspections throughout the construction project.

-AOG COO Blake Bennett describes the project as a prime example of what the name Alpha-Omega Geotech means.
+AOG Business Director Blake Bennett describes the project as a prime example of what the name Alpha-Omega Geotech means.